hsuonsivu/hsupublic/3d-models/README.md

 ### Makefile.disk35

-This uses LGH-IDE-k part which is available through sellers such as aliexpress and various suppliers.
+This uses either LGH-IDE-K or 120-3803 IDE 40-pin to 44-pin conversion part, both of which is available through sellers such as aliexpress and various suppliers.

-Note: this is work-in-progress, as I do not yet have the pcb for testing and have not yet verified the fit.
+Note: this is work-in-progress, as I do not yet have the LGH-IDE-K pcb for testing and have not yet verified the fit.

 Converts 2.5 inch pata disk to 3.5 form.
 The disk is held in place with springs so it, in theory should accommodate any disks from 7 to